Philip Rivers: Chargers franchise records

-Post-playing career
+Coaching career

 On August 26, 2021, Rivers won his first game as a high school football head coach, leading the St. Michael Catholic Cardinals to a 49–0 victory.
 Rivers was inspired to coach by his father, who was his high school football coach.

+Following Rivers' second retirement from the NFL, he interviewed with the Buffalo Bills on January 23, 2026, for their vacant head coaching position, but withdrew from consideration days later.